-This direction is supported by experts such as Cecile Juliette, public information officer of California Department of Forestry and Fire Protection, who told ABC News, “We are towards the end of January.
+In January 2022, Cecile Juliette, public information office of California Department of Forestry and Fire Protection said, “We are towards the end of January.
 10-15 years ago we use to call it the California fire season where we might get fires say in July that would last through maybe September or October.
 So, it was just a few months.
 Now our fires are extending all the way through December and then into January.
-So it’s not really accurate to call it a fire season.
-CAL FIRE is trying to get away from calling it a fire season because that doesn’t make sense anymore.
-It’s really now more of a fire year.”
+So it’s not really accurate to call it a fire season.”

 Editor’s Note: The Center for Disaster Philanthropy (CDP) maintains a profile on International Wildfires which covers all major wildfire areas outside of the U.S., Canada and Mexico.